Filter Blog By...The Rangemaster Bloggers

 Hints and tips on using your Rangemaster griddle

-Posted by Alison Baker Thursday, 21st August 2014
+Posted by Alexandra Dibble Thursday, 21st August 2014

 Lying in bed on a sunny Sunday morning, one of those relaxed days when we had no plans, I thought, how about a cooked breakfast?
 Sausages, bacon, tomatoes all cooked on the griddle, eggs too, cooked in those ‘chefy’ metal rings.
 The oven on to warm the plates and keep everything hot while the eggs are cooking.
 I wonder if we have any hash browns in the freezer?